 His freethought activism did not interfere with his becoming a highly respected member of community in Syracuse.
 For fourteen years, he served as general secretary of that city’s Bureau of Labor and Charities and the Society for the Prevention of Cruelty to Children.

 Despite these achievements, Mills is best remembered today because of his daughter, Harriet May Mills (born 1857).
 Her middle name was a tribute to Samuel J. May.
 In adulthood, Harriet May Mills worked toward the cause of woman's suffrage.
-In 1897, while a committee head of the New York State Woman Suffrage Association (NYSWSA), she recruited Geneva-based suffrage activist Elizabeth Smith Miller to organize a statewide conference held at the Smith Opera House, Collins Music Hall, and the Nester Hotel in that city.
-Early in the twentieth century, her home became the headquarters of NYSWSA.
-By 1920, she would campaign for election as Attorney General of the State of New York in 1920, becoming the first female to seek a major state-wide office as a candidate of a major political party.
+In 1897, while a committee head of the New York State Woman Suffrage Association (NYSWSA), she recruited Geneva-based suffrage activist Elizabeth Smith Miller to organize a NYSWSA's twenty-ninth annual conference held at the Smith Opera House, Collins Music Hall, and the Nester Hotel in that city.
+In 1892 she helped organize the 24th annual NYSWSA Convention.
+Plenary sessions were held at Syracuse's Wieting Opera House; C. D. B. Mills took part in a panel discussion on suffrage issues that included both male and female speakers.
+Early in the twentieth century, the Mills home became the headquarters of NYSWSA.
+By 1920, Harriet would campaign for election as Attorney General of the State of New York in 1920, becoming the first female to seek a major state-wide office as a candidate of a major political party.
 By this time, Harriet’s fame had far eclipsed her father’s.

 C. D. B. Mills died of old age on May 15, 1900.
 He was 90 years old.
 His body was cremated, then a provocative act frowned upon by Christians.
 His ashes were returned to his birthplace, New Hartford, where they appear to have been misplaced and never interred in the family vault.